dotnet/docs-maui/docs/user-interface/controls/shapes/path.md

 ### Create a Path with Geometry objects

-Curves and shapes can be described using `Geometry` objects, which are used to set the `Path` object's `Data` property.
+Curves and shapes can be described using `Geometry` objects, which are used to set the <xref:Microsoft.Maui.Controls.Shapes.Path> object's `Data` property.
 There are a variety of `Geometry` objects to choose from.
 The `EllipseGeometry`, `LineGeometry`, and `RectangleGeometry` classes describe relatively simple shapes.
 To create more complex shapes or create curves, use a `PathGeometry`.

 `PathGeometry` objects are comprised of one or more `PathFigure` objects.
 Each `PathFigure` object represents a different shape.
 Each `PathFigure` object is itself comprised of one or more `PathSegment` objects, each representing a connection portion of the shape.
 Segment types include the following the `LineSegment`, `BezierSegment`, and `ArcSegment` classes.